 Once, at a bar in London, someone told me "Cheddar should be like a neighbour's party," which is a line I don't quite understand but have never forgotten.
 It is a totally appropriate way to describe the easy, unforgettable flavor of Montgomery's cheddar.

-The wheels we're savoring right now were made in January 2012.
+The wheels we're savoring right now were made in April 2013.
 Our friends over at Neal's Yard Dairy who selected it for us would compliment this batch as very 'toothsome', meaning it possesses meaty, mouthwatering flavors that are both savory and vegetal at the same time.
-If you can imaging eating crisp romaine lettuce followed by a spoon of french onion broth you're actually not far off.
+If you can imagine eating crisp romaine lettuce followed by a spoon of french onion broth you're actually not far off.

 "If I could come back as a mouse, I'd like to live in your place!
 That English Farmhouse Cheddar is the best I've ever had!"